 However, as noted by CDC, “people experiencing post-COVID conditions can seek care from a healthcare provider to come up with a personal medical management plan that can help improve their symptoms and quality of life.”
 Additional information can be found on CDC’s Post-COVID Conditions website.

-The National Institutes of Health (NIH) announced is currently enrolling people to participate in clinical trials that will evaluate 4 potential treatments for Long COVID-19 through the RECOVER Initiative.
+In July and September 2023, the National Institutes of Health (NIH) announced is currently enrolling people to participate in clinical trials that will evaluate 4 potential treatments for Long COVID-19 through the RECOVER Initiative.
 People 18 years of age and older who are interested in learning more about these trials can visit www.recovercovid.org.

 Most post-COVID conditions can be diagnosed and managed by primary care providers.
 Visit CDC’s Patient Tips: Healthcare Provider Appointments for Post-COVID Conditions before seeing your doctor for more information.
 If needed, specialty care providers and support services (for example, occupational therapy, physical therapy, social work) can work with people with this condition to help them rehabilitate and regain their strength and abilities.
-Healthcare professionals may also consider referral to post-COVID care centers for additional care.
+Healthcare professionals may also consider referring patients to post-COVID care centers for additional care.
 For people with Long COVID who are having work difficulties, referral to an Occupational Medicine specialist may be helpful.

 There are a number of post-COVID care centers (PCCCs) in Virginia and surrounding states.
 The following list may not include all centers.
 VDH does not recommend or endorse specific clinics.